 - Don’t tell them what you would have done, what they should have done, or what they should do now.
 Again, just listen.

 - Another common fear in telling someone about sexual or interpersonal misconduct is that the person will think it was somehow their fault.
 No one deserves sexual or dating violence, no matter what.

 - Resist seeing the survivor as a victim.
 Continue to see them as a strong, courageous person who is reclaiming their own life.

 Additional tips for helping someone else can be found in this resource from Iowa Coalition Against Sexual Assault.

 For Drake University employees

-According to Drake University’s Sexual and Interpersonal Misconduct Policy, all Drake faculty and staff who are not exempted as confidential (i.e., Student Counseling, Student Health) must report incidents of sexual and interpersonal misconduct to the Title IX coordinator.
-To report these types of misconduct, you may notify the Title IX coordinator in person, through email, or through an online report.
-Upon receiving a report, the Title IX coordinator will evaluate the information received and determine what further actions should be taken.
-For example, the Title IX coordinator will take steps, either directly with the individual or through a reporting employee, to provide information about the University's policies as well as available health and advocacy resources and options for criminal reporting.
+According to Drake University’s Sexual and Interpersonal Misconduct Policy, all Drake faculty and staff who are not exempted as confidential (i.e., Student Counseling, Student Health) must notify the Title IX coordinator of incidents of sexual or interpersonal misconduct.
+To notify the Title IX coordinator, you may do so in person, through phone or email, or through an online report.
+Upon receiving the information, the Title IX coordinator will evaluate the information received and determine what further actions should be taken.
+For example, the Title IX coordinator will take steps, either directly with the individual or through the employee, to provide information about the University's policies as well as available health and advocacy resources and options for criminal reporting.

 You can always let the person know that you carry this obligation to notify the University.
 But do not indicate or state that you can keep the matter to yourself.
 The person may decide not to tell you anything further, which is fine.
 Please try to share resources nonetheless, especially ways the person can find support through an advocate or counseling.